AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 * **Configuration (definition)**: A batch configuration stores information about various assets and properties to set for generated documents.
 For example, it provides details about the XDP or PDF template and location of customer data to use along with specifying various properties for output PDF documents.

-* **Execution**: To start a batch operation, run and pass on the batch configuration to an Asynchronous API.
+* **Execution**: To start a batch operation, specify the run and pass on the batch configuration name to batch execution API.

 ### Components of a batch operation {#components-of-a-batch-operations}